Rabbit Advocacy Animal Matters

 Read more: Ottawa to allow slaughterhouses to process already dead animals; meat packing plants; calls to ban non-stun slaughter practices in Canada, 2017 federal slaughter regs to be replaced by Safe Food regs

-Peace Begins on the Plate - Stopping Factory Farming; Philip Wollen's speech; meat consumption stats Canada 2015
+Peace Begins on the Plate - Stopping Factory Farming; Philip Wollen's speech; meat consumption stats Canada 2015; 2019 new record set

 Comment: Industrial farming is responsible for more pain & misery than all the wars of history put together.
 Tens of billions of sentient beings, each with complex & emotions, live & die on a production line.
 The march of human progress is strewn with dead animals.